 After many years of viewing mental illness as a condition that deprives people from having fulfilled lives, a new vision emerged.
 This vision, called the Recovery Vision, stipulates that every person, as sick as he/she may be, can embark on a journey of healing and transformation and can live a meaningful life while striving to achieve his/her maximum potential.

 Personal Recovery is different from Clinical Recovery.
 While Clinical Recovery stipulates rigid conditions to consider a person ‘recovered’, Personal Recovery is a unique process for each individual.
-It refers to the changing of one’s attitudes, values, feelings, goals, skills, and roles; it is a way of living a satisfying, hopeful, and contributing life even with limitations caused by an illness.
+It refers to adjusting one’s attitudes, values, feelings, goals, and roles; it is a way of living a satisfying, hopeful, and contributing life even with limitations caused by an illness.
 Recovery involves the development of new meaning and purpose in one’s life as one grows beyond the sometimes catastrophic effects of mental illness.*

 AMI’s programs and activities are guided by a vision of recovery.
-We believe that while it is important to seek medical advice and treatment (which is commonly focused on the illness), we believe that it is paramount to embrace a whole person approach, taking into consideration one’s dreams, wishes, strengths, and abilities.
-While the Recovery Vision refers to people with mental illness, we believe that families also need to go through their own recovery journey so they can facilitate the recovery of their loved ones while sustaining their own wellbeing.
+While it is important to seek medical advice and treatment (which is commonly focused on the illness), we believe that it is paramount to embrace a whole person approach, taking into consideration one’s dreams, wishes, strengths, and abilities.
+And while the Recovery Vision refers to especially to people with mental illness, we believe that families also need to go through their own recovery journey so they can facilitate the recovery of their loved ones while sustaining their own wellbeing.
 Mental illness is a ‘family affair’; all members of the family deserve whatever support they need to cope and thrive.

 A Wider Glance at Mental Health**